Legobot/Legobot/README.md

 #Legobot
 =======
+##Authors
+Bren Briggs and Kevin McCabe developed this IRC Bot framework starting in late 2013.

 ##Introduction
 Legobot is a python IRC bot framework.
 The bot provides connectivity and the ability to listen and respond to users.